-We will depend upon independent investigators and collaborators, such as universities and medical institutions, to conduct our pre-clinical and clinical trials under agreements with us.
+Assuming we obtain the capital necessary for us to continue the development of our product candidates, we will depend upon independent investigators and collaborators, such as universities and medical institutions, to conduct our pre-clinical and clinical trials under agreements with us.
 These collaborators are not our employees, and we cannot control the amount or timing of resources that they devote to our programs.
 These investigators may not assign as great a priority to our programs or pursue them as diligently as we would if we were undertaking such programs ourselves.
 If outside collaborators fail to devote sufficient time and resources to our drug-development programs, or if their performance is substandard, the approval of our FDA applications, if any, and our introduction of new drugs, if any, will be delayed.
 These collaborators may also have relationships with other commercial entities, some of whom may compete with us.
-If our collaborators assist our competitors at our expense, our competitive position would be harmed.
+If our collaborators assist our competitors at our expense, our competitive position would be